nrfconnect/sdk-nrfxlib/nrf_modem/doc/full_dfu.rst

 .. note::

-   When using |NCS|, the library is initialized via the glue, which will configure the size and position of the shared memory regions in RAM.
+   When using |NCS|, the library is initialized by the glue, which will configure the size and position of the shared memory regions in RAM.
    Use the Kconfig options belonging to the glue to ensure that the total size of the shared memory region is sufficiently large.

 Modem library initialization
 ============================

-To perform a full-modem firmware update, the library must be initialized in ``FULL_DFU`` mode as shown in the following code:
+To perform a full firmware update of the modem, the library must be initialized in ``FULL_DFU`` mode as shown in the following code:

 .. code-block:: c

    /* Shutdown modem to prepare for DFU */ nrf_modem_init(init_params, FULL_DFU_MODE);

-If the library has already been initialized in ``NORMAL_MODE`` mode, it must be shut down via the :c:func:`nrf_modem_shutdown` function and reinitialized as shown in the following code:
+If the library has already been initialized in ``NORMAL_MODE`` mode, it must be shut down through the :c:func:`nrf_modem_shutdown` function and reinitialized as shown in the following code:

 .. code-block:: c